Department of Interior Design

 Our program, housed in the College of Visual Arts, Theatre and Dance, encompasses a CIDA accredited undergraduate curriculum and master's studies for the First Professional, Advanced Professional, and Master of Fine Arts student.
 Students focus on design theory, history, and technical skills as well as studio classes addressing residential and commercial spaces such as health care, retail, office environment, hospitality, and designs for special populations such as children, elderly, and others in need of supportive housing.
 The curriculum prepares students to work in interior design firms or as interior designers in architecture firms--as well as in a number of other design-related settings.

-The Departments of Interior Design and Art Education in the College of Visual Arts, Theatre, and Dance, will host the 2014 Art and Design for Social Justice Symposium on January 20, 2014.
-The event will focus on how the tools and inherent abilities within the areas of art and design can be utilized in addressing issues confronting less advantaged groups within our local communities, states, regions or world.
-The event is designed to generate synergy, spawn collaborative projects among participants, create new scholarly initiatives, and allow examination of the role that art and design play in the telling of a broader social narrative.
+The Departments of Interior Design and Art Education in the College of Visual Arts, Theatre, and Dance, hosted the 2014 Art and Design for Social Justice Symposium on January 20, 2014.
+The event focused on how the tools and inherent abilities within the areas of art and design can be utilized in addressing issues confronting less advantaged groups within our local communities, states, regions or world.
+The event was designed to generate synergy, spawn collaborative projects among participants, create new scholarly initiatives, and allow examination of the role that art and design play in the telling of a broader social narrative.

-The seventh annual symposium will be held on the campus of Florida State University in the William Johnston Building.
-The event will include a dance performance, keynote movie and moderated discussion, a variety of presentations and posters on social justice issues, and will conclude with a performance by musical theatre students.
-The registration fee is $30 for non-students and $15 for students and includes breakfast and lunch.
+The seventh annual symposium was held on the campus of Florida State University in the William Johnston Building.
+The event included a dance performance, keynote movie and moderated discussion, a variety of presentations and posters on social justice issues, and will conclude with a performance by musical theatre students.
 Additional information and registration can be found at: http://interiordesign.fsu.edu/Symposium/.

 FSU Interior Design Ranked #1 by Design Intelligence